jakubrohleder/angular-jsonapi/README.md

 ## Object

 Object is a final wrapper for data returned by your API.
+All of the asynchronous object method are resolved with synchronization meta data.

 ### Properties